 What training do the staff supporting my child have?

 We are a Thrive school and use the language and guidance of this scheme to support and develop children’s emotional well-being.
+This is a whole school approach and some children are identified to have an individual or group support – you will be informed by letter if your child is starting this intervention.

 Staff will always follow guidance and advice from outside agency professionals.
 This is especially important when a child has a disability we may not have worked with before.